PART ONE

 He nodded, ever so slightly.
 “Did cross my mind.”

 “We met once, briefly.
-I wore it different,” she said, indicating her hair.
+I wore it different.”
+She touched her hair.
 “At Sweetwater.”
 She pulled off the auburn wig, shaking out her short shaggy blond hair.

-He started to sit up in the bed, when she dropped the smile and the towel and he caught a glint of a shiny object at the end of her outstretched arm, and then heard a soft pop-pop from the barrel of a gun.
+He sat up.
+She dropped the smile and the towel.
+A glint of a shiny metal flashed at the end of her arm, when he heard a soft pop-pop from the barrel of a gun.

-“You …” he started to say, looking up, suddenly remembering.
+He flinched.
+Then looked down at his bare chest, bewildered.
+No blood.
+Just two tiny red welts, mosquito bites, over his heart.
+“You…” he started to say, looking up, suddenly remembering.
 He gripped his throat, and coughed out, “You bitch.”

 Amused, she corrected him.
 “Boomerang.
 Karma’s a boomerang, not a bitch.
 I thought we cleared that up, Jonathan.”